 Other programs, such as those at MBA in advertising and marketing colleges, may focus primarily on leadership, strategy and operations tactics for the contemporary marketing manager.

 However, like most graduate programs, students may mold their education through a concentration in specific areas of study related to either advertising, public relations or marketing.
 Check out some examples below, then conduct a thorough search for the perfect niche for you.

-Masters in marketing and advertising programs may take between 12 and 36 months to complete and some programs offer both part- and full-time options.
+Masters in marketing and advertising programs in Massachusetts may take between 12 and 36 months to complete and some programs offer both part- and full-time options.

 The majority of masters in advertising and marketing programs require students to complete between 30 and 36 credit hours of study to earn their degree.
 Traditionally, these programs divide their curriculum into sections: core classwork, electives and concentration coursework, and thesis/internships.

 Depending on the individual program, students may select from thesis and non-thesis degree tracks.
 Typically, the thesis track requires fewer credit hours to complete, while a non-thesis track may require additional coursework and a professional marketing portfolio.

 Admission Requirements for Marketing and Advertising Masters Programs

 Applicants to marketing and advertising masters programs need a minimum of a bachelors degree, earned at an accredited college or university.
 Some programs may stipulate a specific undergraduate background, coursework and GPA so these are definitely details to verify in advance.

 Apart from a completed form with fee and transcripts, applicants usually need to submit a professional resume, letters of recommendation and a personal essay.
 GRE or GMAT scores may be required though at the same time, many schools waive them for applicants who have work experience.